Esther Hobart Morris: Early life

-Esther Hobart McQuigg was born in the village of Spencer, Tioga County, New York, on 8 August 1812.
+Esther Hobart McQuigg was born in the village of Spencer, Tioga County, New York, on August 8, 1814.
 It has been incorrectly reported she was orphaned at an early age.
 She actually grew up in a large family.
-Her mother passed away when Esther was fourteen, but she continued to live with her father, grandmother and siblings until age twenty-one.
+Her mother died when Esther was fourteen, but she continued to live with her father, grandmother and siblings until age twenty-one.
 Esther then moved to the town of Owego and set up a millinery business.

 Esther married Artemus Slack, an engineer for the railroad, in 1841.
-In May 1843 just short of her 31st birthday, her husband died.
+In May 1843, her husband died.
 Angry with the New York laws prohibiting women from owning property, Esther moved to Illinois, where her late husband had acquired property.
 In 1846 Esther Slack married John Morris in Ottawa, Illinois.
 They subsequently settled in Peru, Illinois where she gave birth to a son John in 1849 and twins Robert and Edward in 1851.
 Young John died as a toddler.

 In 1868 Esther's husband John and her son Archibald "Archy" joined the throngs moving to South Pass City in Dakota Territory soon to become Wyoming Territory.
 They purchased mines and worked at various jobs making a place for Esther and the twins.

 In 1869, Morris and her two 18-year-old twin sons, Robert and Edward, ventured west to rejoin the rest of their family.
 They first traveled by train to a waystation on the newly completed Transcontinental Railroad at Bryan, 15 miles from present-day Green River.
 From there, Morris and her boys continued north by stagecoach.
 They crossed the Sand Dunes before ascending a gradual mountain pass to the Sweetwater Mining District.

 The dry, rocky landscape that confronted 55-year-old Morris as she stepped off the stage at South Pass City appeared startlingly different from the fertile landscape she had known in Illinois and New York.
 Instead, her new home at 7500 ft in elevation meant scratching out a living in a barren gulch at the mouth of canyon near the Continental Divide.
 The Morrises settled into a 24-foot-by-26-foot (7 × 9 m) log cabin with a sod roof that Esther's oldest son had purchased.

 Winters were brutal.
 South Pass area residents, whose population swelled to nearly 4,000 residents, according to one estimate, either left the camp for the winter or faced extreme isolation during the long winters.
 Both John Morris and Archy purchased interest in mining properties soon after their arrival, including the Mountain Jack, Grand Turk, Golden State, and Nellie Morgan lodes, according to historian Michael A. Massie.

 Initially, prospects looked good in the midst of the gold rush, where the mines and adjoining businesses of South Pass City spurred employment for 2,000 workers during 1868 and 1869, according to a Stanford University study.
 But then came the bust.
 By 1870 most miners had left, leaving as few as 460 residents.
 By 1875 fewer than 100 remained.